 What’s above the ceiling?

 Attic space is certainly the preference when it comes to running the wires.
 Even if it’s not accessible, having a space between the ceiling and the roof means the wiring is run on top of the joists rather than drilling through them.
-This saves time and minimizes ceiling cuts.
+This saves a lot of time and minimizes ceiling cuts.

-Is the room pre-wired for Lighting?
+Is the room pre-wired for lighting?

-Use an existing switch or install new?
+Use an existing switch or install a new one?

 Is there a switch available that can be used for the new recessed lighting?
 If so, it will usually cost less than if a new one needs to be installed.
 If there’s a switch that operates a half-hot receptacle, that’s usually a good candidate to re-purpose for your lights.

 Drywall is the fastest and easiest to work with.
 Locating ceiling joists through drywall is fairly simple, it’s easy to cut, and for those reasons installation cost can be less than other surfaces.

 Plaster walls and ceilings (aka lath and plaster) makes cutting the holes for the lights more difficult and time-consuming than drywall.
 Plaster is hard and brittle to work with, and cutting holes is often a two-part process; First cutting through the finished plaster layer, and then the wood or metal lath behind it.